 Both ACT and SAT will send your scores free of charge to the first four schools you list when you register for the test.
 We will always consider the best composite score (from a single test) you submit, so we strongly encourage you to list the U of M as one of the schools to receive your official score each time you sit for an ACT or SAT exam.

-Your official test scores must be sent directly to the University of Minnesota, using one of the codes listed below:
+Your official test scores may be sent directly to the University of Minnesota, using one of the codes listed below:

 U of M test code: 2156

 The ACT Assessment includes an optional 30-minute Writing Test.
 More information about the ACT Assessment and the Writing Test is available at www.actstudent.org/index.html.

 The SAT offers the essay portion as a separate component.